mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 # React SPA Boilerplate
 This is a starting point for my React Single Page Applications.
-Many thanks to the book SurviveJS - Webpack and React by Juho Vepsäläinen.

 ### What is this?
 This is a blank ReactJS project with all the tooling created and ready for you to use from day one.
 I've done all the busy work of creating and testing a [webpack](https://webpack.github.io/) configuration for you.
 Copy it to your computer and then start creating components in the app folder and, if needed, put tests in the tests folder.
 Use this for rapid prototyping, one-offs, experiments, or start building a web app.
 I will keep this repo updated as I continue to learn more react, webpack and other technologies.
 Future versions may include a react-native variant for building native apps.